-3 Tips on Training Ourselves to Stop Complaining
+3 Tips to Stop Complaining All the Time

-I’ve recently begun a process of changing my mindset and purposefully going into conversations looking for opportunities to share positive words and stories with people.
-I haven’t succeeded in cutting out all of my negativity, but I can say that I vocalize it less often, and as a result have been involved in fewer “complaint competitions.”
-Here are three ways that I am actively choosing positivity before, during, and after conversations with my friends, family, and coworkers.
+I’ve been working for years to change my habits by looking for opportunities to share POSITIVE stories with people.
+I haven’t succeeded in cutting out all of my complaining, but I can say that I whine less often.
+As a result, I have been involved in fewer “complaint competitions“.
+Here are three ways that I try to be positive in conversations with my friends, family, and coworkers.

 Not all of the things that I have going on at a given time are positive.
 For example, today I was thinking about needing some repairs on my car, how much I didn’t want to wake up and go to the gym, and the dishes I’ll have to clean before I make dinner after work.
 UHG

-The expectation isn’t to eliminate negative things from our lives.
-After having this conversation with myself in the morning, I have lots of options of things in my life to talk about with the people around me that day.
-By sorting out the things I am currently happy or excited about, I give myself easy answers to offer others that won’t start a cycle of complaining.
+After having this conversation with myself in the morning, I have lots of options for things to discuss about with the people around me.
+By sorting out the things I am currently excited about, I give myself easy answers to offer others that won’t start a cycle of complaining.

 2. I Try to Hit the 3:1 Ratio in Conversations